Peace fair in Rostock: 500 voices against the war on July 6th!

 • Singakademie Rostock

-The concert on July 6th is not only a musical event, but also a strong sign of peace and solidarity in an insecure world.
-An example of the power of the music that can beat bridges and invites you to a conciliatory reflection on the past.
-Stem trees that have grown over generations are viewed in a new light and maybe even arouse some of the listeners, memories and emotions.
+The concert on July 6th is not only a musical event, but also a strong sign of peace and solidarity in an uncertain world.
+An example of the power of music that can build bridges and invites conciliatory reflection on the past.
+Family trees that have grown over generations are viewed in a new light and may even awaken memories and emotions for some of the listeners.

-World Choir for Peace that has committed to projects, shows that music has the potential to bring humanity together and to donate a light in dark times.
+World Choir for Peace, who are committed to such projects, shows that music has the potential to bring humanity together and provide light in dark times.